Gift song guide

 LofiR&BIndie PopPop

-A sample prompt you can adapt
+A sample idea you can adapt

 Use this as a starting point inside the create flow, then swap in the real names, memories, tone, and reveal moment that matter to you.